 Sleeping pods offered by Yotel, GoSleep and NapCab are similar to any modern capsule hotel, and offer privacy in the busy environment of the airport.

 Majority of such capsules have a reading light, internet access, power connectors and luggage compartment.
-Some of them even resemble a tiny hotel room and feature a work space.
+Some of them even resemble a tiny hotel room and feature a work space, making them appealing choice even for longer stays.

 Most airports have at least one airport hotel.